microsoft/CloudAdoptionFramework/README.md

 ## Azure Onboarding

-Azure Onboarding is implemented using a single deployment script that wil create resources and configurations within the selected subscription to show the following artifacts:
+Azure Onboarding is implemented using a single deployment script that will create resources and configurations within the selected subscription to show the following artifacts:

 - Azure Security Center
   - Azure Defender